 The First Minister and Deputy First Minister lead the government - one representing each of the two parties in power.
 Although they have different job titles, they basically have the same powers and must work together.
 Together, they are referred to as the Northern Ireland Executive.

-But 19 months ago, there was a power-sharing argument between the two governing parties (the DUP - or Democratic Unionist Party - and Sinn Fein), which led to the government at Stormont being dissolved - and it has yet to form again.
+But two years ago there was a power-sharing argument between the two governing parties (the DUP - or Democratic Unionist Party - and Sinn Fein), which led to the government at Stormont being dissolved - and it has yet to form again.

 The argument was about whether the First Minister Arlene Foster - the leader of the DUP - ran things badly or not.

 The Deputy First Minister Martin McGuinness from Sinn Fein said she did and he left his job because of this disagreement, which reached a peak with an argument about a green energy scheme.

 He had been deputy first minister since the DUP and Sinn Fein made a historic agreement to share power back in 2007.

 When Mr McGuinness resigned, Sinn Fein refused to appoint anyone else to his job to replace him, which meant that new elections had to take place.

 Under Northern Ireland's power-sharing agreement, Mrs Foster lost her role as first minister as a result of what happened.
 She said she was "disappointed" by his move.